yashrmaa/yasharma/content/_index.md

 ## Podcast

-* I was a guest on [Cillers Hackathon podcast](https://open.spotify.com/episode/1BJHEsJ04xMgAPliO8awSa?si=6ddfa595649449bb) where we talked about AI and my journey from a small town in India to AI agents in San Francisco.
+* I was a guest on the [Cillers Hackathon podcast](https://open.spotify.com/episode/1BJHEsJ04xMgAPliO8awSa?si=6ddfa595649449bb) where I talked about AI and my journey from a small town in India to the forefront of AI in San Francisco.”

 ## Writing